XTrialAndTest/ReactGroup/CONTRIBUTION.md

 <h4><b>6. </b>Create a pull request.(PR)</h4>

 > Once you've pushed changes to your remote repository under the {new-branch-name} created, create a pull request, this informs the contributors of the repository that there are new changes made that need to be reviewed.
 After reviewing the changes the pull request can then be merged to the main branch if there are no conflicts, you are allowed to delete a branch after merging the changes made in it.

+<h4><b>7. </b>Delete branch after merge, sync your main forked branch with the main branch of the owner's repo.</h4>

+> After merging the changes made in your new branch to the main branch, you can delete the branch.
+To delete a branch, run the command <code>git branch -d {new-branch-name}</code>.
+To sync your main branch with the main branch of the owner's repository, run the command <code>git pull upstream main</code>.
+This will pull all the changes made in the main branch of the owner's repository into your main branch.
+Alternatively you can use github GUI to delete a branch and sync your main branch with the main branch of the owner's repository.